-In connection with the Company's emergence from Chapter 11 bankruptcy on September 30, 2014 (the "Effective Date"), Toshiba America Nuclear Energy Corporation ("Toshiba") and BWXT Investment Company ("B&W") each received in exchange and on account of their shares of the Company's Series B-1 12.75% convertible preferred stock and warrants to purchase up to 250,000 shares of the Company's common stock: (i) 718,200 shares (1,436,400 shares in the aggregate) of the Company's new Class B common stock; and (ii) \$20.19 million in principal amount of the Company's 8% PIK toggle notes (\$40.38 million in the aggregate), which were exchanged for new 8.25% senior notes due 2027 on February 14, 2017.
-As of April 6, 2018, Toshiba and B&W currently hold 718,200 and 687,882 shares, respectively, of the Company's Class B common stock.
+In connection with the Company's emergence from Chapter 11 bankruptcy on September 30, 2014 (the "Effective Date"), Toshiba America Nuclear Energy Corporation ("Toshiba") and BWXT Investment Company ("B&W") each received in exchange and on account of their shares of the Company's Series B-1 12.75% convertible preferred stock and warrants to purchase up to 250,000 shares of the Company's common stock: (i) 718,200 shares (1,436,400 shares in the aggregate) of the Company's Class B common stock; and (ii) \$20.19 million in principal amount of the Company's 8% PIK toggle notes (\$40.38 million in the aggregate), which were exchanged for new 8.25% senior notes due 2027 on February 14, 2017.
+As of April 23, 2019, Toshiba and B&W currently hold 718,200 and 687,882 shares, respectively, of the Company's Class B common stock.

 Class B common stock and Class A common stock have the same rights, powers, preferences and restrictions and rank equally in all matters, except when voting on certain matters.
 Toshiba and B&W, as the holders of all of the Class B common stock, have the right to elect a total of two directors of the Company (the "Investor-Designated Directors") if they maintain a designated ownership percentage.
-In 2017, Theodore Dalheim, Jr. served as the Investor-Designated Director until his resignation April 25, 2017.
-Since that time, a replacement director has not been elected thereby creating a vacancy.
+Currently, there has been a vacancy for an Investor-Designated Director since April 2017.